ginnox1/CanalNetworkDocs_online/Layout_plans_and_Network_Resolution/Layout_plans_and_Network_Resolution.md

    *Available Options for Descriptive texts*

+   > Note: If the number of 2nd generation routes are more than the set number of level descriptors, the applied suffix (or prefix) text will repeat it self.

+   For instance, if 'L' suffix descriptor is used for an MC, SC, TC... naming, and there are 5 secondary canals, the naming on the SC routes will be SL, SR, SL, SR,and SL.

 3. Over-ride Min.
 Discharge: The setting for this variable is overwritten in the design criteria.
 Hence users may leave this to the default value of -1 (representing None)

 4. Next Action: On Apply Use For: leace as is